Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Conclusions

-At first sight, our simulated results appear to be in disagreement with experimental studies of the peak shift sensitivity for \emph{random arrays} of diverse nanodisks, which have found the sensitivity to increase linearly with the peak position at 0\% H. We suggest the latter behavior to be caused by broadening apparent in experimental samples (as opposed to the ideal single-particles in our simulations), which causes an effective averaging of the response from particles with and without peak splitting, or equally particles with positive and negative sensitivity.
-The broadening in the experiments can have various causes including, \textit{e.g.}, variations in size, geometry, and composition, microstructural differences such as grain boundaries that give rise to small (but in this case significant) shifts in hydrogen sorption as well as array effects.
-Our simulations thus suggest that the sensitivity of \emph{individual} nanoparticles cannot be significantly improved beyond the plateau that has been demonstrated here.
-For an array of nanoparticles, the sensitivity can, however, be improved by making the particles more uniform and/or shifting the \gls{lspr} farther away from the avoided crossing, \textit{i.e.} by increasing the nanodisk diameter far beyond \unit[100]{nm}.
-In fact, the experimentally measured sensitivity in the far-infrared (\textit{i.e.} for nanodisks with the largest diameters) clearly approaches the plateau value predicted here.
-Importantly, while from the experimental data one might anticipate the sensitivity to increase further for an even more extreme shift to the infrared (regardless of whether it is experimentally realizable or not), the present simulations provide strong evidence that there is an upper bound that is intrinsic for this kind of material and approach.
+Regardless, our simulations thus suggest that the optical sensitivity of individual nanoparticles cannot be significantly improved beyond the plateau that has been demonstrated here.
+For an array of nanoparticles, the optical sensitivity can, however, be improved by arranging them on a lattice and/or shifting the \gls{lspr} farther away from the avoided crossing, \textit{i.e.}, by increasing the nanodisk diameter far beyond \unit[100]{nm}.
+In fact, the experimentally measured optical sensitivity in the far-infrared (\textit{i.e.}, for nanodisks with the largest diameters) clearly approaches the plateau value predicted here.
+Importantly, while from the experimental data one might anticipate the optical sensitivity to increase further for an even more extreme shift to the infrared (regardless of whether it is experimentally realizable or not), the present simulations provide strong evidence that there is an upper bound that is intrinsic for this kind of material and approach.

+The actual sensitivity $S$ comprises both the optical sensitivity $\widetilde{S}$ and a thermodynamic factor $S_\text{sol}$, which depends on the solubility of hydrogen as a function of partial pressure.
+This thermodynamic sensitivity can vary rather strongly not only with the partial pressure of \ce{H2} but the Au concentration.
+In particular for partial pressures near the $\alpha$/$\beta$ phase transition one can observe a strongly non-monotonic variation with Au concentration with a maximum near the Au concentration at which the $\alpha$/$\beta$ two-phase region closes.
+While in experiments ensemble effects are likely to broaden this maximum, it remains a possible means to increase the actual sensitivity by alloying.